usf-cs272-spring2022/usf-cs272-spring2022.github.io/_projects/project-4a.md

   - Configure `log4j2` add debug messages in your code.
 Once you are certain a class is working, disable debug messages for that class in your `log4j2.xml` file.

   - Your code must have an efficient approach to multithreading to pass the runtime tests.
-Wait until you have at least one project 3 code review and are able to pass those runtime tests before starting this project.
+Wait until you are able to pass the runtime tests of the previous project before worrying about efficiency for this project.

   - Outside of the relevant homework and lecture classes, there is likely only one new class (a web crawler class) required for this project.